conda-forge/conda-forge.github.io/docs/maintainer/understanding_conda_forge/compilation-concepts.md

 When building a new program, the linker -- if passed `-l{name}` -- uses the unversioned library name.
 If it is a symbolic link, it is resolved to the actual library.
-That library is used during the linking process, and dynamic library information is taken from it.
+That library is used during the linking process, and its _contents_ (not the filename pointed by the symbolic link) are used to determine the used library version.

-On Linux, this information primarily involves the `DT_SONAME` entry that contains the filename used to load the library at runtime.
+On Linux, an entry in the file, called `DT_SONAME` specifies what filename should be used to load the library at runtime.
 Typically, it corresponds to the filename with the major version, though it can be any filename, and e.g. libraries that do not provide cross-version compatibility at all often use the full version.
+This name is often called "soname", and the version part itself is called "soversion".

 On macOS, library [version
 information](https://developer.apple.com/library/archive/documentation/DeveloperTools/Conceptual/DynamicLibraries/100-Articles/DynamicLibraryDesignGuidelines.html#//apple_ref/doc/uid/TP40002013-SW23)
 is used instead.
 It consists of a major version number, a minor (current) version number and a compatibility version number.
-The major version number functions much like `DT_SONAME` -- it is used to construct the "major version" symbolic link and the install name, it can be any string and it needs to change whenever backwards-incompatible changes occur.
+The major version number functions much like "soversion" -- it is used to construct the "major version" symbolic link and the install name, it can be any string and it needs to change whenever backwards-incompatible changes occur.
 The minor version number consists of one to three version components, and indicates the current library version; it usually starts with